shekhar2k1/Elevator/README.md

 3)	Since there can be multiple people/elevator.
 Each elevator has a max capacity.
 4)	No individual function for querying the state of an elevator, Instead each command will show states of all the elevator.

+**Each show will display Wait list, which is people/request waiting for each elevator**

+**and Request serving List which is request which are already in elevator and travelling**

 **Algorithm:**

 The solution to select an elevator takes into account people going in only one direction at one time.
 What it means is Elevators cannot queue up request in both directions.